Appointed 1 April 2020.

 Ingrid brings valued experience when serving as a Board and Committee Member for Riverside with an abundance of Non-Executive experience including serving as the Chair for Halton Housing and Vice Chair of the Regenda Group, and from Boards in the NHS including NHS Halton CCG (Governing Body Lay Member), NHS Warrington CCG (Lay Chair of Primary Care) and NHS Alliance Leadership Group (Chair).

-Sandy is a Finance Director at The Oaklea Trust and has been a Board Member at CIMA Conduct Committee since 2015.
+Sandy is a Finance Director at Bender (UK) Ltd and has been a Board Member at CIMA Conduct Committee since 2015.

 Goi Ashmore is an experienced Treasurer with 18 years’ experience in treasury, finance and risk.
 Goi currently works with Commercial and Northern as well as engaging in consultancy work.
 He has previously worked with Atradius, Cooperative Financial Services and Barclays.